Fabio-A-Sa/Y1S2-Programming/README.md

 ## Here are several documents, namely:

 ### My Drafts <br/>
-Pieces of code for exercises and assessments, notes that I take during practical classes and other experiences using C++ language.
+Pieces of code for exercises and assessments, notes that I take during practical classes and other experiences using C and C++ language.
 It is an authentic disorganized notebook.<br/>

-### Notebooks
+### Notes
 Notes that I take during theoretical lectures.<br/>

 ### Exercises